hbp-sanncs/Pyscm/README.md

 the different populations.

 If you want to simulate with your own network data, then you can change it in the 'neuron_data.json'.
-Since the finding of the weight is a pain, the tool 'find_parameters.py' may help you.
+Since the finding of the weights is a pain, the tool 'find_parameters.py' may help you.
 It gives you a first idea where your parameters should be.
 Again you can simply type in:

 	./find_paramters.py <SIMULATOR>

-In Addition, the flag 'Simple_Network' in 'neuron_data.json' allows to switch between the SCM and a simpler model, which contains only one controlling inhibitory neuron.
+In addition, the flag 'Simple_Network' in 'neuron_data.json' allows to switch between the SCM and a simpler model, which contains only one controlling inhibitory neuron.

 At the moment, 'spikey' is not supported.
-Furthermore, other systems could contain a small amount of bugs which reduces the amount of usability of this model.
+Furthermore, other systems could contain a small amount of bugs which reduces the usability of this model.
 Nevertheless, it works on 'Nest'.

 ## Simulators